 Docker containers and virtual machines are both ways of deploying applications inside environments that are isolated from the underlying hardware.
 The chief difference is the level of isolation.

-Docker is a good choice for workloads where any of the following is a priority.
+Containers are a good choice for the majority of application workloads.
+Consider containers in particular if the following is a priority:

 Docker containers typically start in a few seconds or less, whereas virtual machines can take minutes.
 Thus, workloads that need to start very quickly, or that involve spinning apps up and down constantly, may be a good fit for Docker.